THINKER - in - RESIDENCE

 Our framework: Planning for the possible ©

-Our thinker - in - residence is a critical friend
+Our Thinker - in - Residence is a critical friend and mentor

 who can help you see what you cannot yet see.